Fonts

 @expo-google-fonts/inter

-If the font you're using have both OTF and TTF versions, prefer OTF.
+If the font you're using has both OTF and TTF versions, prefer OTF.
 The .otf files are smaller than .ttf files.
 Sometimes, OTF also renders slightly better in certain contexts.

 Copy the file into your project's assets/fonts directory.